ehsong/ehsong.github.io/_pages/research.md

 - Manuscript in preparation as part of special issue on authoritarian institutions

 Trends in International Political Science Research: Elite Behavior in Authoritarian Regimes
+- In preparation as part of Trends issue in [International Political Science Abstracts](https://journals.sagepub.com/home/IAB)